dibiancoj/Linq4Javascript/README.md

 * Import the JLinq.js file into your html page.
 Or bring JLinq.ts into solution if you are using TypeScript.
 These files are located in the following path of the project: 'Linq4Javascript/Scripts'

            <script src="/Scripts/JLinq.js"></script>

+ For Node.js just use a require statement.
+This will allow access to the extension methods off of the array.
+Every array will have access to the methods of Linq4Javascript.
+JLinq is the file name where the Linq4Javascript code is in.
+If you change the file name then update this.
+The ./ is set because it is in the root folder of the project.

+          var linq = require('./JLinq');

 **Basic Example**